Victor Pinchuk

-Victor Mykhailovych Pinchuk (Віктор Михайлович Пінчук; born 14 December 1960) is a Ukrainian businessman and oligarch.
-As of July 2025, Forbes magazine ranked him as 1,141st on the list of wealthiest people in the world, with a fortune of US$3.3 billion.
+Victor Mykhailovych Pinchuk (Віктор Михайлович Пінчук; born 14 December 1960) is a Ukrainian businessman, former politician and oligarch.

+As of July 2026, Forbes magazine ranked him as 1515th on the list of wealthiest people in the world, with a fortune of US$2.8 billion.
+This made him one of Ukraine's six billionaires in 2026.

 Pinchuk is the founder of EastOne Group LLC, an international investing, project funding and financial advisory company based in London, and of Interpipe Group, one of Ukraine's leading pipe, wheel and steel producers.
 Pinchuk is the owner of four TV channels and a popular tabloid, Fakty i Kommentarii.
 He has been a member of the Ukrainian parliament, the Verkhovna Rada, for two consecutive terms from 1998 to 2006.
 He is married to Olena Pinchuk, the daughter of former Ukrainian President Leonid Kuchma.

 Early life and education

 Pinchuk was born in 1960 in Kyiv to Jewish parents who moved to the industrial city of Dnipropetrovsk. in 1987, he graduated from Dnipropetrovsk Metallurgical Institute with a doctorate in industrial engineering.